agi20dla/sudoku_solver/README.md

 It's purpose is as a learning tool for the author, me, Jason C. Sherman.
 I taught myself C++ over 2 decades ago using Microsoft Visual C++ and wrote a fairly good sized app with it.
-But, I wanted to learn C++11/14, boost, TDD in C++, concurrency, multithreading, etc.  I came up with the genious idea of a program that solves sudoku problems, modeled after my impression of how neurons are connected together (I am *NOT* a neuroscientist and there are no weights attached to any cell's input or output).
+But, I wanted to learn C++11/14, boost, TDD, concurrency, multithreading, etc.  I came up with the genious idea of a program that solves sudoku problems, modeled after my impression of how neurons are connected together (I am *NOT* a neuroscientist and there are no weights attached to any cell's input or output).